 Liver or kidney disease

 Asthma, sleep apnea, COPD, and other breathing disorders

-No history of brain tumor or head injury
+No history of a brain tumor or head injury

 No history of alcohol or drug addiction